-Wisconsin teachers put on administrative leave after racially insensitive lesson on slavery
+Wisconsin teachers put on administrative leave after asking students how they would 'punish' slaves

 CNN reached out to Dazarrea Ervins but has not heard back.

-Patrick Marsh Middle School also apologized for the insensitive lesson."We regret that this assignment was not racially conscious and did not align to our district's mission and vision of equity," the letter read.
+Patrick Marsh Middle School also apologized for the insensitive lesson.
+"We regret that this assignment was not racially conscious and did not align to our district's mission and vision of equity," the letter read.

 The school explained the intent of the lesson and the context in which it was meant.